Definition of Technical Writing

 Documents need to be proficient formatted for consistency and helping readers navigate the document.
 Headings should reflect the underlying content and organised logically.

 A poorly designed document will make it more difficult for the reader to understand the content.
-Document design is a key aspect of technical writing.
+Document design is a crucial aspect of technical writing.

 User Research and Testing

-It is important that the document is easy to follow, especially if the process describes a major function.
+Documents should be easy to follow, primarily if the process describes a significant function.
 To accurately write the guide, the writer may meet SMEs in workshops to understand the process and write the narrative.

 Testing is necessary to ensure the document are fit for purpose.

-Below is a list of industries where strong technical writing is required.
+Below is a list of industries where I have worked:

 - Financial Services